04 Dec Transforming a School’s Careers Guidance Programme Using Start

 Andrea Collins, Director of Sixth Form at Kearsley Academy, is transforming her school’s approach to gathering and using student aspiration data to plan a careers guidance programme which puts relevant and meaningful encounters with employers at its heart.

-Kearsley Academy is one of nearly 1,500 schools and colleges using Start – the country’s fastest growing free careers guidance software designed to help students to make better choices about their future.
+Kearsley Academy is one of over 3000 schools and colleges using Start – the country’s fastest growing free careers guidance software designed to help students to make better choices about their future.
 Through students’ use of the software, the school is able to access aspiration data around jobs, qualifications and destinations, as well as how students rate key employability skills.

 Andrea and her colleagues plan to use this data to evidence and improve the delivery of their careers guidance programme, commenting “we will be able to respond quickly, both within our careers programme and within the curriculum by building in activities aligned to careers aspirations as well as targeting specific skills where a particular need has been identified by the data”.